Lebanon Valley College is pleased to announce exciting changes to our merit scholarship program for all students entering in 2017.

 Transfer and international students are also considered for the above merit scholarships.
 Strength of courses and grades earned in transferable courses are factors in determining scholarships for transfer students with more than 16 credits.
 High school credentials will also be factored for those with fewer than 16 credits.

 For more financial aid information, please click here.

 For students who wish to be considered exclusively for an institutional merit scholarship and for no other aid, the FAFSA is not required.
-These families are encouraged to notify the financial aid office that they do not plan to apply for need-based aid.
+These families are encouraged to notify the financial aid office that they do not plan to file the FAFSA.

 This award is for children of alumni pursuing his/her first bachelor's degree

 Talent awards based on musical merit; an audition is required for consideration

 The following scholarships require students to complete an application,